Offering Excellent Legal Counsel and Representation to Clients in Difficult Circumstances

 Should You Hire Our Non-Prescription Drug DUI Lawyers?

-While DUI charges involving alcohol are more straightforward — the BAC-testing devices used for alcohol are fairly accurate when used correctly — it gets trickier when other substances are involved.
+While DUI charges involving alcohol are more straightforward — the BAC-testing devices used for alcohol are fairly accurate when used correctly — it gets trickier when other substances, such as over-the-counter medications, are involved.
 Since the level of impairment at any given time is difficult for officers to assess, a skilled attorney can often provide an effective defense to such charges.

 A conviction could mean jail time, fines, and other negative consequences.
 However, there is still hope.
 Our legal team can uncover details that could get your charges reversed, such as failed field sobriety tests, inaccurate breathalyzer test readings, and more.
 We will hold law enforcement officers accountable for protecting your rights.